fenixkitdev/fenixkitdev/README.md

 I've been building software professionally for a few years and my stack of choice has always gravitated towards **C# and .NET**.
 I enjoy picking up new technologies — if something looks promising, I'll usually find an excuse to try it.

 One thing I noticed early on: a lot of the time writing a new API is spent wiring up the same infrastructure decisions.
-MongoDB setup, result patterns, pagination, error handling, auth — it's not hard, but it's slow, repetitive, and easy to get subtly wrong.
+MongoDB setup, result patterns, pagination, error handling, auth, caching — it's not hard, but it's slow, repetitive, and easy to get subtly wrong.
 So I started building **templates that cut that work out entirely**.

 That became **FenixKit** — .NET 8 Minimal API starter kits you clone, configure, and ship.